Motions To Quash Subpoenas

 The California Justice System allows for a defendant to challenge the validity of a subpoena and petition to maintain anonymity.
 Our team has over 20 years of experience handling subpoenas in Silicon Valley, across California, and beyond.

-Courts must balance, on the one hand, the rights of companies who have been defamed or otherwise injured, and, on the other hand, the First Amendment and other rights of individuals posting or communicating over the internet anonymously.
+If you want to discover the identity of someone who posts to a website anonymously or emails to others anonymously, court subpoenas are often the most effective tools for obtaining this information.
+However, courts must balance, on the one hand, the rights of companies who have been defamed or otherwise injured, and, on the other hand, the First Amendment and other rights of people posting or emailing over the internet anonymously.

 Litigating internet speech cases has been a significant part of our practice for over 10 years.
-Contact our team today.

-When a subpoena is issued in an attempt to identify an anonymous internet actor, the anonymous party can file a Motion to Quash a Subpoena, relying upon protections under the First Amendment and other constitutional and statutory grounds to argue the subpoena is invalid.
+When a subpoena is issued in an attempt to identify an anonymous internet actor, the anonymous party can file a Motion to Quash a Subpoena, relying upon the First Amendment and other constitutional and statutory grounds.
+The anonymous party may also file his or her Motion to Quash anonymously, and if the Motion to Quash is granted, the anonymous party remains anonymous.

 Kronenberger Rosenfeld has handled countless subpoenas in this area of anonymous internet activity.
 If a service provider has informed you that it has received a subpoena and will disclose your identity unless you file a motion to quash the subpoena, contact us today at (415) 955-1155, ext.
 120, or submit your matter using our online case submission form.